 The Making Tax Digital (MTD) reforms represent a fundamental and unprecedented change to the UK tax system which will ultimately impact all UK taxpayers.
 VAT is now at the forefront of the plans which HMRC has for MTD although the MTD changes are expected, in time, to apply to all the main taxes.

 For most VAT registered entities subject to MTD, the way in which VAT accounting data will be required to be recorded and submitted to HMRC will change significantly.
+HMRC has identified that approximately £4bn per year is lost in simple VAT mistakes alone and has stated that it expects MTD to assist in reducing the errors made and thereby reduce the VAT lost as a result of businesses failing to take reasonable care.
 It is apparent, however, that many taxpayers do not yet fully understand what MTD will mean for them.
-In order to provide some clarity and help you understand how these changes will affect your business, we have sought in this article to address a number of the common misconceptions concerning MTD.
+In order to provide some clarity and help you understand how these changes will affect your business, we have sought in this document to address a number of the common misconceptions concerning MTD.

 1. Has MTD been delayed?

 Whilst MTD has been delayed for other taxes until at least 2020, it is a requirement for all VAT registered businesses with a taxable turnover above £85,000 per annum to submit their VAT returns digitally, using MTD compatible software, from April 2019.
 This requirement applies to charities, schools, public bodies, sole traders and partnerships, and not just corporate bodies.

 2. Don’t I already submit my VAT return online?

 Yes, you probably do, but from April 2019 the current HMRC online portal will close for businesses with a taxable turnover above £85,000 and they will need to submit their VAT return figures directly from their accounting system or via ‘bridging’ software.

 3. OK, so I just need a new link to the HMRC gateway then?